spencexd7/violet/readme.md

 ### Server Verification

-Verification is a feature that requires users to complete a verification challenge before being able to send direct messages to the Bot.
-The purpose of this function is to prevent spam or unwanted messages from reaching the Bot, while still allowing legitimate users to contact the Bot directly.
+Verification is a feature that requires users to complete a verification challenge before being able to access the server.
+The purpose of this function is to prevent spam or unwanted messages from reaching the server.

 ### Downtime Notifier